 MoDOT stretches transportation revenue as far as it can, in order to put as much as possible into roads and bridges.
-However, MoDOT's revenue per mile will continue to plummet if the current projections hold true.
+However, MoDOT's revenue per mile is likely to plummet if the current projections hold true.
 By 2020, MoDOT won't have enough state revenue to match federal funds.
 The unmatched funds will be given to other states instead.
 By fiscal year 2017, construction funding will not cover the cost of keeping Missouri's transportation system in the shape it is in today and won't begin to address the system expansion projects Missourians desire in their transportation system.

-Cheryl Ball, Waterways and Freight Administrator
+Cheryl Ball, Administrator of Freight Development